Want to purchase a dirt bike but don’t know what you’re looking for?

 Yamaha TTR-50

-If you’re looking for a dirt bike for young riders, then the Yamaha TTR-50 is a good option.
-This bike is a great first step for younger riders as riders don’t need to fret over balancing and controlling power.
+If you’re looking for a dirt bike for young riders, the Yamaha TTR-50 is a good option.
+This bike is a great first step for younger riders, as they don’t need to fret over balancing and controlling power.

-Teaching a beginner to control the throttle, brake, and balance on this bike is a piece of cake.
-Besides, the four-stroke engine equipped with three gears and no clutch can bear mishandling by beginners.
+It is easy to teach a beginner to control this bike’s throttle, brake, and balance.
+Besides, the four-stroke engine equipped with three gears and no clutch can withstand mishandling by beginners.

-Now, this doesn’t mean you purposely trash the bike, but as mentioned, it does hold better than most other models.
+This doesn’t mean you purposely trash the bike, but as mentioned, it holds better than most other models.

-This bike is a great model to start with because you can attach training wheels to it.
-Being able to sit flat-footed on the bike while maintaining your balance can be challenging for beginners.
+This bike is a great model because you can attach training wheels.
+For beginners, sitting flat-footed on the bike can be challenging while maintaining balance.

-If you’re having a hard time handling all the speed that comes with the TTR-50, don’t worry.
+If you’re having difficulty handling all the speed that comes with the TTR-50, don’t worry.
 You can easily limit this speed by screwing in a throttle limiter.
 The screw limits the amount of throttle and controls the speed.

-Once you’re more comfortable testing out higher speed, you can simply remove the throttle limiter.
+Once you are more comfortable testing higher speeds, you can remove the throttle limiter.

 Another feature that makes this bike ideal for beginners is the electric button start.
-You don’t have to struggle trying to kick start the bike.
+You don’t have to struggle to kickstart the bike.
 A simple flip of a switch is enough to get the engine roaring.

 Pros